carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

 * We perceive a group of trees as a single forest.
 * We think of our bank balance as money that the bank stores for us.
     - In reality, the bank does not just store the money we deposit.
 It loans away/invests most of the money that people deposit.
+Our money does _not_ sit idle in a large pile in a vault.
     - Our bank balance is really just a ledger of how much money we're supposed to be able to withdraw.
 * We always assume time passes at the same rate for everyone.
     - Time dilation slightly changes each person/object's flow of time based on their speed and how much gravity they're under.
-    - GPS satellites orbiting the Earth have to adjust their clocks by 7 microseconds per day to account for time dilation ([Source](https://pilotswhoaskwhy.com/2021/03/14/gnss-vs-time-dilation-what-the/)).
+    - GPS satellites orbiting the Earth have to adjust their clocks by ~38 microseconds per day to account for time dilation ([Source](https://pilotswhoaskwhy.com/2021/03/14/gnss-vs-time-dilation-what-the/)).